Dr Tracy Kloos BVSc (hons) MVS

 Debbie is also a busy mum to two young children and four cats.
 (PS Deb would be a crazy cat lady if her partner let her!)

-Caitlin joined the Vetz team because of her love of animals and is also in charge of our cat hotel.
+Caitlin joined the Vetz team because of her love of animals, She also looks after boarding cats.

 Along with all their other duties the animal attendants make themselves available to give cuddles and reassurance to any of the animals in hospital or recovering from surgery.